RhobanProject/Dynaban/README.md

 ![Dynaban: An alternative firmware for Dynamixel servos](docs/logo.png)

-This repository contains an open-source alternative firmware for Dynamixel servos, offering complete control over the hardware and predictive control capabilities.
+Dynaban is an open-source firmware for Dynamixel servos that offers:

+- Complete hardware control
+- Predictive motion capabilities
+-
 ## What's New?

 **The firmware is stable and usable.**